plengauer/opentelemetry-bash/demos/README.md

-See the subdirectory for invidual demo scripts including the output in terms of traces and logs.
+See the subdirectories for invidual demo scripts including their output and traces they generate.